 Scholarship scams primarily come in two forms.
 In one, like with student loan scams, the organization will ask for a ream of personal information, supposedly as part of the scholarship application process but in reality, used to steal your identity.

-The other popular type of scholarship program scam involves an organization that says it will help you find scholarships.
-Along with potentially asking for sensitive financial information in order to "set up your account" or offering to fill out your Free Application for Federal Student Aid (FAFSA) application—which is not only a scam but could get you in legal trouble—these programs may also charge fees for their "services."
+The other popular scholarship program scam involves an organization that says it will help you find scholarships.
+Along with potentially asking for sensitive financial information to "set up your account" or offering to fill out your Free Application for Federal Student Aid (FAFSA) application—which is not only a scam but could get you in legal trouble—these programs may also charge fees for their "services."

 These types of scams come from organizations posing as anything from an online college or university to a technical school to a high school diploma program.